plamendev/json-database/README.md

 # json-flat
-An attempt to create flat-file database around JSON with ActiveRecord-like capabilities.
+An attempt to create flat-file database around JSON with ActiveRecord-like capabilities in PHP.